Havana in 3 Days

 Hotel Nacional Foyer

-On our last night, the Nacional was fully booked, so we stayed at the Hotel NH Capri.
-This is another fascinating old hotel, initially owned by the mafia.
-Recently renovated, it has a lovely rooftop pool with views across the city and the bay.
+On our last night in Havana, the Nacional was fully booked, so we stayed at the Hotel NH Capri.
+This is another fascinating old hotel, formerly owned by the Mafia.

 Flight to Havana